ShaunHan/acat/README.md

 Remember to ```source ~/.bashrc```
 ## Usage
 ### Add adsorbates
-The code can automatically identify the shape and surfaces of nanoparticles, or the type of surface slabs.
+The code can automatically identify the shape and surfaces of nanoparticles.

 ![](images/color_facets.png)